JJDoneAway/bootcamp/01_no_help/README.md

 * wrong or no use of classes will make your code hard to read and complex
 * no test framework will force you to implement the boiler plate again and again to test your code snippets
 * no code management will hinder you to build, test, run and share your code
-  * it is impossible to import the project if you have a different version of eclipse or a different IDE like IntelliJ
+  * project relevant settings of your IDE can not be restored
   * the test must be started manually and can be forgotten
   * you must compile the code manually to get your classes
   * you must start the program in a very inconvenient way